viukpe/Cadabra/03_transaction_rate_alarm/README.md

 ### 2. Real-time Analysis of Incoming Event Logs with Kinesis Analytics

-Kinesis Analytics helps you analyze and gain insights from real-time streaming data it allows us to process continous data streams using SQL-like queries.
-We'll set it to check for high number of logs file coming in per hour.
+Kinesis Analytics helps us analyze and gain insights from real-time streaming data.
+It allows us to process continuous data streams using SQL-like queries.
+We'll set it to check for a high number of log files per hour.

 ### 3. Data Processing and Trigger Configuration with Lambda

 AWS Lambda functions are utilized to process the incoming transaction data.
-The Lambda functions can aggregate, filter, or transform the data to extract the necessary information for calculating transaction rates.
+Lambda functions will aggregate, filter, and transform the data to extract the necessary information for calculating transaction rates.
+We'll also place a trigger here to call our SNS topic.

 ### 4. SNS Alarm Trigger and Action
 Simple Notification Service is a phone alert system; it's activated when triggered by the lambda function.
-The way it works is simple: A topic is created first; then a subscription is also created and set to alert me with an SMS text
+It works simply: A topic is created first - a collective to hold related alerts; then, a subscription is created and set to alert me via an SMS text message.